SJS Application Process

 Baptismal Certificate (if applicable)

 There is a $25 application fee (per student), a $75 enrollment fee (per student) and a $300 tuition deposit (per family).

 Enrollment for current students will be done entirely online this year through TADS.
 Use the Enrollment tab once you are on TADS.
 Enrollment began on January 26, 2018.

 There is a $75 enrollment fee (per student) and a $300 tuition deposit (per family).

 Returning students with siblings not currently enrolled:

 If you are a current family and are enrolling a new student, such as a Pre-K student or any other grade, you will need to register your returning students first through the Enrollment tab on the TADS website.
 Then you will need to apply for enrollment using the Admissions tab.
 Please use this link to access TADS.
-Admissions opened on January 20, 2017.
+Admissions opens on February 12, 2018.